shubham-021/cli-with-ai/README.md

-# Arka CLI
+# Gloo CLI

-A conversational AI assistant for the terminal.
+Your pocket AI assistant in the terminal.
 Configure multiple LLM providers, store credentials locally, and chat with an AI assistant directly from your shell.

 ## Supported Providers